anniebyte/extens.io/README.md

 We currently require our ecosystem dependencies from GitHub but we'll create a npm registry for the alpha version.

 Documentation will come soon.
-In the meantime, you can access the official Sails documentation is here: [http://sailsjs.org/#/documentation](http://sailsjs.org/#/documentation).
+In the meantime, you can access the official Sails documentation here: [http://sailsjs.org/#/documentation](http://sailsjs.org/#/documentation).

 ## Getting started